Frances Tiafoe: 2014–15: French and US Open debuts

-Tiafoe made his ATP Tour main draw debut at the age of 16 and a half after being granted a wildcard by his home tournament, the 2014 Washington Open.
+Tiafoe made his ATP Tour main-draw debut at the age of 16 and a half after being granted a wildcard by his home tournament, the 2014 Washington Open.
 He lost to Evgeny Donskoy in his first career tour-level match.
 At the 2014 US Open, Tiafoe received a wildcard into the qualifying draw but lost to 11th seed Tatsuma Ito.
 In the doubles tournament, he was awarded a wildcard into the main draw with Michael Mmoh.
 The two teenagers picked up their first career win at the ATP level in the first round by defeating veterans Víctor Estrella Burgos and Teymuraz Gabashvili, before losing in the second round.
 In March 2015, he claimed his first professional title by winning the ITF Futures tournament at Bakersfield.
 He officially turned pro the following month.

 In April 2015, Tiafoe broke through onto the ATP Challenger level.
 After starting the month ranked below the top 800 in the world, he put together a string of solid results that pushed him into the top 300 in the world by the time the first set of ATP rankings were published in May.
 Even though his ranking was too low to gain direct entry into any of the three American clay-court Challenger events, Tiafoe reached the quarterfinals of Sarasota as a qualifier, then reached the semifinals of Savannah as a wildcard, and finally reached his first career Challenger final at Tallahassee with a special exempt.
 At the last tournament, he defeated top seed Facundo Bagnis to notch his first win against a top-100 opponent.
 Tiafoe's performance at these events was good enough to win the 2015 Har-Tru Challenge and earn the only American wildcard spot into the main draw of the 2015 French Open.
 In his Grand Slam debut, Tiafoe lost his first-round match to Martin Kližan.
 Nonetheless, he became the first 17-year-old American to play in the main draw of the men's singles tournament since Michael Chang and Pete Sampras in 1989.

-At the Winston-Salem Open in August, Tiafoe entered the main draw as a qualifier and won his first ATP Tour-level match, after defeating James Duckworth in a third-set tiebreaker.
+At the Winston-Salem Open in August, Tiafoe entered the main draw as a qualifier and won his first ATP Tour-level match defeating James Duckworth in a third-set tiebreaker.
 He then made his main-draw debut at the US Open with the wildcard he earned from winning the junior national championship.
-He would lose to the No. 22 seed Viktor Troicki in the first round.
-After the US Open, Tiafoe continued his success on the Challenger Tour and reached a second final at Knoxville, losing to Dan Evans.
+He would lose to the No. 22 seed, Viktor Troicki, in the first round.
+Tiafoe continued his success on the Challenger Tour and reached a second final at Knoxville losing to Dan Evans.
 Driven by his success at the Challenger level, Tiafoe climbed to a year-end ranking of 176, cracking the top 200 a few months before turning 18 years old.